raymelon/kilocode/.changeset/brave-snakes-find.md

 Introduce a new `VirtualQuotaFallbackProvider`

-This new virtual provider lets you set cost- or request-based quotas for a list of Providers.
-It will automatically falls back to the next provider when any limit is reached!
+This new virtual provider lets you set cost- or request-based quotas for a list of profiles.
+It will automatically falls back to the next profile's provider when any limit is reached!